marci-pires/WikiHadatac/HADataC-Home.md

 #### HADataC-Console

 The commands in the list below are supposed to be issued within the machine that is going to host the HADataC Console Code.
-The code is the Github project listed under hadatac.

-Verify that you have a `git` client in your machine
+In the command line of your machine, verify that you have a `git` client installed in your machine

     git

-If you don not have git, you need to install one
+If you don not have git, you need to install one.

+Use git to download the HADataC Console code from GitHub:

 Clone HADataC code